brian-xu/scaffold-gs-nerfstudio/README.md

 pip install -e .
 ns-install-cli
 ```

+You must also install the correct torch_scatter for your environment ([https://pytorch-geometric.com/whl/torch-2.1.2%2Bcu118.html](https://pytorch-geometric.com/whl/torch-2.1.2%2Bcu118.html))

 ## Running Scaffold-GS
 This repository creates a new Nerfstudio method named "scaffold-gs".
 To train with it, run the command: